GreenBitAI/low_bit_llama/README.md

 ## Requirements

-The inference currently requires a machine with CUDA installed.
+The inference currently requires a machine with CUDA (tested with 11.7) installed.
 Then you can simply run:

 ```bash